-Element Evaluation criteria A. An online learning assignment - individual & group.
+Element Evaluation Criteria A. An online learning assignment - individual & group.
 (50%) all assessments done and achieved B. Written element.
-Workshop/Group structure and content of the paper written assignment max 2 pages per group member (50%) discussion and understanding of the new dilemmas involved in evaluate data for monitoring the exchange of information as input in a law context
+Workshop/Group written assignment max 2 pages per group member (50%) discussion and understanding of the new dilemmas involved in evaluate data for monitoring the exchange of information as input in a law context